edmilsonrobson/Desktop-Organizer-in-Python/README.md

-# Desktop-Organizer-in-Python
+# DOP (Desktop Organizer in Python)
-DOP (Desktop Organizer in Python) organizes your desktop by sending specific file extensions in your dekstop to a specific folder with support for subfolder structures.
+DOP organizes your desktop by sending specific file extensions in your dekstop to a specific folder with support for subfolder structures.

 ## How to Use
 1. Open `main.py` and edit the **configuration** portion of the script on the top of it.